- I. The basics of the Supply Chain Act

 1. What reporting obligations do affected enterprises have?

-Enterprises must submit annual reports on their implementation of their due diligence obligations to the Federal Office for Economic Affairs and Export Control and they must publish them online.
+Enterprises must submit an annual report on their implementation of their due diligence obligations to the Federal Office for Economic Affairs and Export Control and they must publish it online.
+Both actions must be taken no later than four months after the end of the financial year to which the report relates.

 The report must state in a comprehensible manner,